 According to a study by MOZ in July 2014, 31.24% of Google's click-through traffic goes to the #1 ranked page in the search results. #2 gets 14.04%, #3 9.85%, #4 6.97% and #5 receives 5.5%.
 A quick tally reveals that 67.6% of the traffic goes to the top 5 ranked pages.
 Rankings 6 through 10 only enjoy a paltry 3.73%.

 And only 3.99% of Google click-through traffic goes to web pages listed on the 2nd page of Google search results.
 It’s been said that the best place to hide a dead body is on the second page of Google’s search results.
+Nobody ever looks there.

 If you want to be found online, you still want to be in the top 5 search engine results on Google, Bing and Yahoo!
+As Ricky Bobby said, in Talladega Nights, "if you're not first, you're last." 🙂 You're either in the top 5, or you're pretty much invisible.

 A few years back, you could hire an SEO (search engine optimization professional) to build a bunch of links for you, add some meta tagging, throw in a few keywords and secure top rankings without creating any quality content.